GetStream/stream-chat-swiftui/docusaurus/docs/iOS/swiftui/swiftui-overview.md

 end
 ```

-Now that we’ve modified our Podfile, let’s go ahead and install the project dependencies via the terminal with one simple command:
+Now that we’ve modified our Podfile, let’s go ahead and install the project dependencies via the terminal with a straightforward command:

 ```bash
 pod install --repo-update